BH-M87/cool-cli/README_zh-CN.md

    >
    >   --bundleLibrary            bundle your project into library
    >
-   >   --library                          set the library name you want to export.
+   >   --library                          set the library name you want to export
    >
-   >   --libraryTarget               set the libray target type, default 'umd'.
+   >   --libraryTarget               set the libray target type, default 'umd'
    >
-   >   --chunkHash                 set true or false to add the chunkHash or not.
-   > ​                                           or pass a Number to set the number of the chunkHash.
+   >   --hashDigestLength     pass a Number to set the number of the chunkHash, or set 0 to close the hash
+   >
+   >   --bundleAnalyze           visualize size of webpack output files with an interactive

 ***Happy Coding!!!***